LuChiara/should_i_breakup_score/README.md

 # Should I break up?

-The Should-I-breakup score is a quantitative method to help you understand if you should leave your partner or not.
-This can be applied not only to your romantic partner, but also to friends, colleagues, and you name it!
+The Should-I-Break-Up Score is a quantitative method designed to help you determine whether you should leave your partner.
+It can be applied not only to romantic relationships but also to friendships, colleagues — you name it!

 This is the formula that I adopted: